My Story of Love, Loss, Healing and Triumph

 I’m living proof that it’s possible to heal, rebuild and live a purposeful life.
 You can do the same and quite possibly become a better version of yourself in the process.
 You won’t ever be the same.
 You will never forget.
 Yet, you can embrace life and be whole again.

-I understand their are times when the last thing you want is help or support from anyone, but… I hope you will reach out during those times anyway.
+I understand what you’re going through and I know there are times when the last thing you want is help or support from anyone.
+But… I hope you will reach out anyway.
 You need to.
 You will feel better for it.

-I hope you will share your story with this group.
+I hope you will share your story with the Surviving Life After Loss community.
 You don’t know who it might help.
-And tell someone who is grieving, or knows someone who is grieving, about this group.
+And tell someone who is grieving, or knows someone who is grieving, about this community.

 Help and support can change your life in ways you can’t possibly imagine or foresee. 💞